Grant Castner: Career and later life

 In 1885, Castner moved to Trenton, New Jersey, where he worked as a distributor of newspapers and magazines.
 As a bustling rail hub, the capital city provided a perfect base of operations for his photographic work as he used the Pennsylvania Railroad system for photographic journeys throughout the state and region.
 One of his recurring trips was to the Inter-state Fair, an annual community festival which he thoroughly documented with his camera.
 Within the city proper, Castner used a safety bicycle to transport his equipment to shooting locations.
 Castner was a founding member and longtime secretary of the Trenton Photographic Society, a community camera club for amateurs that was organized in 1897.
 He shared his printed photographs in public exhibitions and also prepared lantern slides of his work for Magic Lantern projection presentations.
 Castner’s photographs also appeared in print in such magazines as Frank Leslie’s Illustrated Newspaper and Photo Era.
 Most prolific during a thirty year period between 1890 and 1920, Castner continued to take pictures until his death in 1941.

 Museum exhibition and legacy

 Castner is notable for being a talented photographer who was absent from the historical and artistic record before his work was rediscovered after his death, similar to Alice Austen and Vivian Maier.
 In 2019, a large collection of more than 1,000 of Castner’s original glass plate negatives was donated to the New Jersey State Museum.
 Five years later, in 2024, the museum organized a major retrospective exhibition of Castner’s life and career.
 Containing 200 of his most evocative images, the popular exhibit exposed the public to Castner's work and fostered a resurgence of the artist’s reputation as an important American photographer.
+In February of 2026, the New Jersey State Museum partnered with Rutgers University Press to publish a book about Castner's life and work.